davidmcbee/Health_and_Avocados/README.md

 # Health and Avocados

 ## Overview
-Purpose of this project is to use everything we have learned over the period of the course and apply them in predicting the Price of Avocados in California based on the available production, climate, market, and price data, collected for the past 3 years (2018 - 2020).
+Purpose of this project is to use everything we have learned over the period of the course and apply them in predicting the Price of Avocados in various cities in USA, based on the available production, climate, market, and price data, collected for the past 3 years (2018 - 2020).
 The questions we will be answering in this project are shown below.

  - Does the weather patterns of the current month effect the production of avocados in the future months?
  - Does the production of the avocados effect the prices?

-### Bonus
-Furthermore if time permits, we will be correlating the health/dietary benefits of avocado consumption.

- - Does eating avocados help in actual or percieved health benefits for an individual?

 ## Resources
   - Data Source: climate.csv, market.csv, prices.csv, production.csv